How to Use Timelines to Organize Your Travel Studies

 Although there is excellent value in creating our own timelines, purchased timelines are useful supplements or alternatives.
 They often include much more information and professional graphics.

 One of our favorites is the Hisotmap of World Civilizations.
-Unfortunately, it is now $70 on Amazon, and in my opinion, not worth that price.
-If you find it somewhere else at a much lower cost, it is a worthwhile buy because of the visual representation of which civilizations were most prominent.
+Unfortunately, it is now quite expensive, and in my opinion, not worth the price.
+If you find it at a lower lower cost, it is a worthwhile buy because of the visual representation of which civilizations were most prominent.
 It does an excellent job of keeping things in perspective.

 Other top picks we have used are the timelines from Useful Charts.
 In addition to their timelines, they also offer posters about mythology and the family trees of royals and Roman emperors.
 If you or your history–loving travel companions are visual learners, these can be an excellent choice for you.